etendosoftware/docs/compiled_docs.md

 Etendo Copilot module allows the creation of tools that add functionality to it.
 These tools are developed in Python and run in the Docker container where Copilot runs.
 Next, we explain how to create a new tool for Copilot, in a new module.
 But you can also add a new tool in an existing module and it can contain several tools.

 !!! note "Etendo Copilot is based on Langchain"
     The Langchain libraries are available by default in Copilot.
 You can use them in your tools.
-See [Langchain documentation](https://python.langchain.com/) for more information.
+See [Langchain documentation](https://python.langchain.com/){target="_blank"} for more information.

 ##### Requirements
 - Copilot module installed in Etendo Classic.
-If you do not have it, you can install it using the getting started guide for the Copilot API.
-[Installation](https://docs.etendo.software/developer-guide/etendo-copilot/installation/){target="_blank"}.
+If you do not have it, you can install it using the getting started guide for the Copilot API [Installation](https://docs.etendo.software/developer-guide/etendo-copilot/installation/){target="_blank"}.

 ##### Create a new tool
 For this example, we will create a tool that will allow us to make a ping to a host.
 The tool will be called `Ping Tool` and will be located in the `com.etendoerp.copilot.pingtool` package.

 !!! note "Create the classic module"

-    Copilot tools are created within an etendo classic module.
-So the first thing we have to do is create an etendo classic module.
+    Copilot tools are created within an Etendo Classic module.
+So the first thing we have to do is create an Etendo Classic module.

 1. The structure of the module will be as follows: